 Step #5 – Funding

 Financing is available for property with certain foreign private lending institutions.
 Scotiabank also grants a credit to the Americans and Canadians up to age 15 and 75% of the value of the property.
 If you want to know the best financing for your property, the best thing to do is talk with a financial specialist who will be able to offer you the guidance you need when it comes to investing in Huatulco property for sale.
+Read our article on How to Finance Your New Home in Mexico.
+It will give you detailed information about how to finance your new home down south.

 (Related Article: Substantial Changes to Buying Property in Mexico)